jklewis99/magical-movie-poster-processing/README.md

 >Inside of this folder is all of the data from each step in the process.
 After [raw metadata](https://www.cs.ccu.edu.tw/~wtchu/projects/MoviePoster/Movie_Poster_Metadata.zip) is processed with the [`poster_metadata.py`](/poster_metadata.py) file, the file [`movies-metadata.csv`](/data/movies-metadata.csv) is created within this folder.

 > ### /figures
 >Inside this folder you will find figures that compare models and highlight features in the dataset.
 For example, you can see in [this image](/figures/background_img.png) that not all posters in the dataset came from movies.
+You can also see how predictions compare to actual labels in files that are identified by `NasNet-{}.png`

 > ### /models
 >Inside this folder you will find the `.h5` files that encode the pre-trained models for `InceptionResNetV2`, `NasNetLarge`, and `XceptionNet`.
-The files which is used in the `main.py` file is specified by the `model` parameter.
+The weights/model file which is used in the `genre_classification.py` file is specified by the `model` parameter.

 > ### /notebooks
 >Inside this folder is the [notebook](/notebooks/pandas_intro) we created to help those new to the [Pandas](https://pandas.pydata.org/) data analysis API so that they can use this data for a *brief* introduction to the powerful tool.
 You will also find the [`data_clean.ipynb`](/notebooks/data_clean.ipynb) notebook, which was used to clean data for regression models.